Journey to the Center of the Earth (1993 film)

 Journey to the Center of the Earth is a 1993 TV film first aired on NBC.
-It stars Carel Struycken, Tim Russ, and Jeffrey Nordling, John Neville, F. Murray Abraham, Fabiana Udenio, and Kim Miyori.
-A TV series was originally planned after its release but it was cancelled.
+Starring Oscar-winning actor F. Murray Abraham and sitcom actress Farrah Forke, the film doubled as a pilot for a possible TV series.
+The film is based on the 1864 novel of the same name by Jules Verne, about scientists trapped in a subterranean world.

-The film is based on the 1864 novel of the same name by Jules Verne.
-The film premiered on NBC in United States, while the film was released theatrically in other territories by Columbia Pictures.
+Other cast members include David Dundara, Jeffrey Nordling, Tim Russ, John Neville, and Kim Miyori.
+Outside the United States, the film was released theatrically in other territories by Columbia Pictures.

 Plot

 A team of explorers sets on a voyage to the Earth's core, following an earlier attempt years before.
 Their ship, Avenger, enters the lava chamber of an active volcano and uses an energy ray called a "sonic blaster" to blast through the flow.
 They enter in a subterranean world over 100 kilometers below the Earth's surface.
 The place is filled with many strange creatures.
 As they explore deeper into the caverns they encounter a yeti which the crew named Dallas that serves as their guide.
 Meanwhile, an unknown malevolent entity is attempting to recover the missing pieces of an Atlantean artifact known as the "book of knowledge" one of which a crew member of the Avenger brought with him, that will supposedly give massive powers to whoever possesses it.